draaaa/Paintball-Player-Scraper/README.md

 pulls the html content from the target website, and parses the data using BeautifulSoup4 likely will only cover pro league, i might take on the other divisions if i get around to it

+## UPDATE (11/30/24)

+rich library table now being used to show data colors and semi-proper structuring used on table

 ## TODO

 list of features to add, numbered by priority*